The great European telecoms M&A scramble is losing momentum

-BARCELONA The merger and acquisition activity that has characterized the European telecoms market in recent years could soon grind to a halt, even as Orange (ORAN.PA) looks to seal a potential 10 billion euro ($11 billion) deal for French rival Bouygues (BOUY.PA).
+BARCELONA, Feb 24 The merger and acquisition activity that has characterised the European telecoms market in recent years could soon grind to a halt, even as Orange looks to seal a potential 10 billion euro ($11 billion) deal for French rival Bouyges.

 While Orange Chief Executive Stephane Richard believes that the so-called convergence of fixed networks and mobile services remains key to growth, sector analysts have noted regulators' growing concern about reduced competition while the differences between individual markets mean that cross-border integration could prove unworkable.